adrien2p/medusa-extender/README.md

 	</p>

 <p align="center">
-  <b>:syringe: Medusa on steroid, take your medusa project to the next level with some badass features :rocket:</b></br>
+  <b>Medusa on steroid, take your medusa project to the next level with some badass features :rocket:</b></br>
-  <sub>Fully customisable medusa, create custom fields in any entity, implement your own feature or extend existing one in a minutes, make your own architecture or choose the modular architecture provided.
-        Build a store, marketplace, media store and anything you want to do you can do it.
-        Enjoy the full power of Medusa with extra badass features :rocket:<sub>
+  <sub>The extender provides an out-of-the-box application architecture which allows developers and teams to create highly testable, scalable, loosely coupled, and easily maintainable applications.
+In also increase medusa extensibility and customisation for special use cases.
+It comes with handy decorators approach to increase the DX and full typings support for easier development.
+It is a complement to medusa but not a replacement :rocket:<sub>
 </p>

 <br />